The legal system of Cape Verde is based on the civil legal system.

 Foreign Investment Guarantees, Restricted Areas and Foreign Exchange Regime

 Pursuant to Law No. 13/VIII/2012 of 11 July 2012 (as amended by Decree-Law No. 34/2013 of 24 September 2013) which approved the Cape Verdean Investment Law, investors shall have the right to be treated well and fairly irrespective of their nationality and be granted protection against any measures which might affect their private ownership, as well as the right to convert into another currency and transfer the profits of their investments abroad.
-Investments made in the amount equal to or higher than ECV 5.000.000,00 (five million Cape Verdean Escudos) are subject to Decree-Law No. 42/2015, of 27 August 2015, which provides for several benefits in favor of the concerned foreign investors.
+Investments made in the amount equal to or higher than ECV 5.000.000,00 (five million Cape Verdean Escudos) are subject to Decree-Law No. 42/2015, of 27 August 2015, which provides for several benefits in favour of the concerned foreign investors.

 In general, there are no restrictions on equity participation and on the control of a local company by a foreign investor.
 However, there are some business sectors that require such local content, which must, in any event, be assessed on a case-by-case basis.